RECENT SITE ADDITIONS (NEW!)

 Anseriformes are the order of birds that includes two families - Anhimidae, the South American Screamers & Anatidae, the Ducks, Geese and Swans.

-The primary focus of gbwf.org will be on Galliformes, but a wealth of information can be found at Harteman Wildfowl.
+While the main focus of GBWF will be on Galliformes, a wealth of information can be found at Harteman Wildfowl.
 A great site that promotes wild Anseriformes, Gruiformes (cranes and allies), Charadriiformes (shorebirds and seabirds) and Ciconiiformes (flamingo, egrets, ibis etc.).

-The gbwf pages/gbwf.org were created on May 26, 1997 and maintained by Dan Cowell.
-If you have any questions, suggestions or comments, e-mail email@example.com.
-Please note, this site is not a catalog or price list, I will not answer any e-mails requesting prices of birds that are found within this site.
+Please note, this site is not a catalog or price list, and any e-mails requesting prices of birds that are found within this site will not be answered.
 The avicultural data within the species accounts are an introduction to galliforme aviculture, it is highly recommended and encouraged to increase your knowledge about the birds listed here by following up on the recommended reading sections on each page.
 All the aid with photographs and information over the years is greatly appreciated.
 Full acknowledgement is noted where work is used.

 Disclaimer: Information found on the species accounts/fact sheets have come from personal experience, personal communications, publications and books.
 The information found within is designed as an introduction to game bird aviculture.
 I cannot guarantee what has worked for one will work for another.
 These birds can be unpredictable, and we learn something new from them every day.
 Those interested in this hobby for the first time should check with their local conservation departments for permit information before purchasing birds.
 Remember, game birds are living creatures, not show pieces or ornaments.
 We encourage all interested in this hobby to provide optimal care for their birds.
 Beginners to this hobby should learn as much as they can from other keepers, books and publications before purchasing birds.
 Many forums are available through the internet, and many keepers will be happy to share their personal experiences about a particular species.
 If you cannot properly house or care for these birds, DO NOT buy any.
 We do not encourage hybridization of any pure species or subspecies of wildlife.
 Responsible animal ownership is the goal and education is the key.
-The webmaster of this site does not offer any birds for sale. gbwf.org will always be a work in progress, with new information added often.
+The webmaster of this site does not offer any birds for sale.
+GBWF.org will always be a work in progress, with new information added often.
 Advertisement opportunities are available, please e-mail for more information.
-Adobe reader will be required for viewing some of the content on gbwf.org.